danielkroon/wdio-the-wep-app-testing-guidebook-challenges/README.md

 - Don't do URL assertions.
 - Use the native WebdriverIO Expect assertions library or the ExpectJS accesertions library.
 Not the NodeJS Assert API or a simple if statement.
 - Add users to test/fixtures/users.js.
 TODO we should create a .env file.
+- If you use certain UI components in multiple pages.
+Please create a component for it.
+For example: https://www.youtube.com/watch?v=rIsMhWfu2L8
+- If you created data for a test.
+For example in a before hook.
+Also delete this data in a after hook.
+Don't do this via the UI but via an API request.

 ## Naming Conventions